 Kansas City Lowline Angus:

-At Full Sircle Farms we raise Lowline Angus cattle.
+Kansas City Aberdeen Angus – At Full Sircle Farms we raise Aberdeen Angus cattle.
 This breed was developed at the Trangie Research Center in New South Wales, Australia.
 Researchers began with a herd of registered Aberdeen Angus cattle, carefully selected for high quality and small size.
 After several decades, the end result was a breed of small, black (and recently, red), polled cattle with pure Angus genetics.
 They are highly efficient in converting grass to protein.
 See what live cattle we have on sale here.

 Lowlines have retained the favorable traits of conventional sized Angus, including easy calving and strong maternal instincts.
 They produce beef with excellent taste, texture and tenderness on a diet of grass.